Transcript: Cold-Steeping Green Tea

-Here’s the data for hot-brewed tea.
+Here’s the data for hot tea.
 This is measuring the lag time before cholesterol oxidizes.
-You mix LDL—bad cholesterol, with an oxidizing agent, like copper in this case, and it takes about 28 minutes to oxidize, but you add tea and the antioxidants slow down the oxidation and increase the lag time—that’s a good thing, and as you can see oolong tea is better than black, green is better than oolong, and white is the best overall.
+You mix LDL—bad cholesterol—with an oxidizing agent, like copper in this case, and it takes about 28 minutes to oxidize.
+But you add tea, and the oxidants slow down the oxidation and increase the lag time.
+That’s a good thing.
+And, as you can see, oolong tea is better than black; green is better than oolong; and white is the best overall.

 Why?
-Well, the only thing they could think of is that hot water is so hot that it destroys some of the cat-a-kins, the antioxidants in tea.
-So I no longer brew my tea—I just throw it in cold water.
+Well, the only thing they could think of is that hot water is so hot that it destroys some of the catechins, the antioxidants in tea.
+So, I no longer brew my tea; I just throw it in cold water.
 Saves time, saves energy, and we now know it’s even healthier!